 - thin film

 The efficiency of a panel is the measure of the output in relation to the collection area.
 The most common panel efficiencies range from 4% to 22%, where 14% to 18% is the most common range.
-The efficiency would vary based on the space and type of panel.
+The efficiency will vary based on the space and type of panel.
 Panels with higher efficiency can fit more generation capacity than low-efficiency panels.

 The efficiency will depend on the panel’s technology and is not always an indicator of quality.